fox8091/Lazarus3DS/README.md

 4. Once `Lazarus3DS` finishes the script will make Luma3DS the new boot.firm, copy Luma3DS to NAND, install boot9strap, remove all Lazarus3DS support files and restart the 3DS.

 ##### Notes
-Consoles revived in this fashion will not be able to uninstall CFW.
+Consoles revived in this fashion will not be able to uninstall CFW without specially prepared CTRNAND images.
 Uninstalling CFW will render the console unable to boot once more.

-n3DS consoles may have poor quality 3D following the Lazarus3DS-Emergency script.
-Use Super-Stable 3D Calibration in System Settings to rectify for now.
+To prepare a CTRNAND image to allow CFW uninstallation, properly signed files are needed for movable.sed, SecureInfo_A, and LocalFriendCodeSeed_B.

-If you would like to create donor files for use with this script, please see the Lazarus3DS-Prep script and the notes contained within it for instructions.
+If you would like to create donor files for use with this script, please contact fox8091 on the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) for instructions.

 ##### Credits
 Special thanks go to [d0k3](https://gbatemp.net/members/d0k3.29073/) for the splendid tool GodMode9 and intimate knowledge of the NAND layout and signature verifications, without which this wouldn't be possible.